aws-samples/serverless-patterns/apigw-lambda-sagemaker-jumpstartendpoint-cdk-python/README.md

 # Accessing AWS Sagemaker Endpoint via API Gateway and Lambda

-This pattern deploys a Sagemaker Jumpstart model (Flan T5 XL) endpoint using AWS Sagemaker.
-It also adds a lambda and an API Gateway serve the endpoint
+This pattern deploys a Sagemaker Jumpstart model (Flan T5 XL) endpoint.
+It also adds a lambda and an API Gateway query the endpoint

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-lambda-sagemaker-jumpstartendpoint-cdk-python